dentonzh/Eggspress/app/_workspace/my_posts/using_markdown.md

 date: "2023-10-12T00:00:00-0400"
 weight: 20
 subtitle: "with Brief Examples"
-subheading: "Here's how you can style your content in Eggspress using Markdown"
+subheading: "Here's how you can style your content using Markdown"

 author: "eggie"
 snippet: "In this article, we'll discuss what Markdown is and show you examples of how you can use it in your Eggspress content."